dbonillaf/test_private_mac_sync/README.md

 > :warning: Remember that your CV has to be [a valid MAC JSON file](https://github.com/getmanfred/mac) to be synchronized !!!

-For example, there are 4 "study types" ("officialDegree", "certification", "unaccredited" and "selfTraining") if you include a new type like "kindergarten", your CV could be a valid JSON file but not a MAC and therefor **your data won't be synchronized and we will send you an email with detailed info about the error**.
+For example, there are 4 "study types" ("officialDegree", "certification", "unaccredited" and "selfTraining") if you include a new type like "kindergarten", your CV could be a valid JSON file but not a MAC and therefore, **your data won't be synchronized and we will send you an email with detailed info on the error**.

-You have the full MAC definition available [here](https://github.com/getmanfred/mac/blob/master/schema/schema.json).
-If you have any question, don't hesitate to send an email to [support@getmanfred.com](mailto:support@getmanfred.com), ping us on [Twitter](https://twitter.com/getmanfred) or [fill a support ticket](https://getmanfred.freshdesk.com/).
+You can find the full MAC definition available [here](https://github.com/getmanfred/mac/blob/master/schema/schema.json).
+If you have any question, please, don't hesitate to reach us at [support@getmanfred.com](mailto:support@getmanfred.com), ping us on [Twitter](https://twitter.com/getmanfred) or [fill a support ticket](https://getmanfred.freshdesk.com/).
 We'd love to help you! 🤓

 ## ⚖️ License